Can You Play Electric Guitar Without an Amp? | 6 Methods

 Once you have this device, all you need is a set of monitors and studio headphones to start recording or playing!
 This ends up being the cheap and easiest way to amplify the electric guitar.

-These digital interfaces do come at a small cost.
-They need a few components to work properly.
+These digital interfaces do come at a small cost and need a few components to work properly.
 Even if you have an amplifier, you might still want to consider getting a digital interface.
 It can save space and give many more options for recording.

 They are perfect for any musician who wants to start recording their playing.
 Regardless of skill level, and another great way to play guitar without an amp.